weltliteratur/blog/_posts/2016-05-25-Empirical-Data-on-Over-Length-Books.markdown

 What saves us time now is that we already described our mechanism [on GitHub](https://github.com/lehkost/DNBTitel-Elasticsearch) where we also provide all the info you need to rebuild our machine.
 We basically reorganised the whole thing as a Docker project, which will create a container running Elasticsearch/Kibana.
 The repo also features shell scripts for downloading the current version of the German National Library title catalogue.
 Some selected data fields from every book in that catalogue are then transformed into JSON and pushed to the Elasticsearch instance.
 After that you will be able to query the DNB catalogue data with Elasticsearch to create nice outputs with Kibana.
 As should be clear from the text above, the data fields we're focusing on are mainly the number of pages per book and some book metadata (author, title, year, publisher, etc.) for identification.

 That's it for now.
-And lest we forget, special thanks go to Carsten Thiel for writing the XSLT, "as quick as boiled asparagus", so to speak, it was only because of him that we could go on with what we *actually* wanted to do.
+And lest we forget, special thanks to Max Buddenbohm and Carsten Thiel for writing the XSLT and helping with the shell scripting, "as quick as boiled asparagus", so to speak, it was only because of them that we could go on with what we *actually* wanted to do.
+[The next Uludağ is on us!](https://twitter.com/umblaetterer/status/679317574740533248) ;)